 Kerkenbush encourages her clients to set realistic, specific goals.
 You’ll stay more motivated if you establish short-term milestones that help you make progress.
 If your goals will take months to reach, you may become discouraged and find it hard to stay on track.
 As an example, Kerkenbush tells her clients to plan for one to two pounds of weight loss a week.
 Make that weekly loss your focus, not the total amount you want to lose.
 A pound of fat consists of 3,500 calories, so trying to lose more than a couple pounds each week isn’t doable without extreme calorie reduction.
 Avoid trying to maintain very low caloric intake levels.
 Over time your metabolism may be reset at a lower level, making it increasingly difficult to lose weight.

 Your goals need action plans, so take the time to sit down and list what you’d like to achieve with your diet, plus doable strategies.
-Kerkenbush suggests thinking about the process for achieving your goals.
+Kerkenbush suggests thinking about the process of achieving your goals.
 For example, committing to adding 30 minutes of exercise a day and swapping out sugary soda for water as ways of staying within your daily caloric limit.
 Remember, it takes time to accomplish goals.
 Part of your strategizing should include how you’ll budget the time each day to fit in your action plans.

 Make a commitment.